Spacerat/Mines/README.md

 ## History

-Going by the file date timestamps, it looks like I wrote a first version in 2007 and then upgraded it a bit in 2009.
+Going by the file timestamps, it looks like I wrote a first version in 2007 and then upgraded it a bit in 2009.